 Type 2 Diabetes is one of the fastest growing health problems in India.
 Before people develop type 2 Diabetes, they almost always have pre Diabetes- a condition where blood glucose is higher than normal but not yet too high enough to be diagnosed as Diabetes.
 Diabetes is largely preventable in people with pre Diabetes.

 As you get older, your risk for type 2 diabetes increases.
 Having high body weight or family history of type 2 diabetes also increases your risk.
-Diabetes prevention is as simple as eating healthy diet, being more physically active and losing a few extra pounds – it is never late to start.
+Diabetes prevention is as simple as eating healthy diet, being more physically active and losing weight – it is never late to start.
 While there is no cure once you get it, making few simple lifestyle changes to improve your health can prevent Diabetes.

 Here are top 10 tips to prevent diabetes: